bguernouti/easy_table_to_excel/README.md

 Total debt         31    74    37   100
 Minority rights    36    77    79    98
 ```
+# Use of the library
+*creating a file and adding a sheet*
 ```
 from core.manager import VirtualSheet, VirtualTable, WorkBookManager excel_file = WorkBookManager("test.xlsx")